Pupil Premium

 It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
 However, schools are held accountable for how they have used the additional funding to support pupils from potentially disadvantaged social backgrounds.

-How Pupil Premium funding is used |
+| How Pupil Premium Funding is Used |

 Pupil premium funding is used to continue our aim to ensure that every disadvantaged child achieves their full potential, makes at least expected progress and has fair access to opportunities to experience a broad curriculum, which engages, motivates and develops their wellbeing.